grinnell-cs/csc151-dh/_eboards/eboard40-1.md

 class that go beyond the subject matter and skills._

 * E.g., Support those around you; they are amazing people.
+* Support your colleagues.
+* Be accommodating.
+* Um: Use math
+* Time management.
+* Have fun and laugh.

 Pair and Share
 --------------